Rocky Marciano vs. Archie Moore: The fight

 Instead of a short slugfest, the fight was a very tactical match, with both men attempting to impose their respective styles upon the other.
 Marciano spent much of the fight on the offensive, trying to break through Moore's defense, while Moore cleverly boxed and moved.
 Moore began the fight well, using his jab and combinations at range, along with his defense to keep the ever approaching champion off balance, and did well in the fierce exchanges at close range.
 In the second round, Moore threw a counter right hand that dropped the champion.
 Marciano took a four count, but soon recovered.

 As the fight progressed, Marciano's constant pressure began to wear Moore down, and found himself increasingly being cornered and forced to take punishment.
 In round six, Marciano dropped Moore twice, first with a right hook towards the beginning, and a second time after taking a barrage of punches at the end of the round.
 Moore survived the seventh round without being knocked down, but was knocked down a third time at the end of the eighth but was saved by the bell, though the end was near.
-In the ninth round, Marciano backed Moore up against the ropes, and after landing two consecutive left hooks to the head, dropped Moore for a fourth time and this time did not beat the referee's count.
+In the ninth round, Marciano backed Moore up against the ropes, and after landing two consecutive left hooks to the head, dropped Moore for a fourth time, who did not beat the referee's count.